dojo/docs/dijit/layout/BorderContainer.rst

       dojo.require("dijit.layout.AccordionContainer");
     </script>

-  The markup has to look as follows
+  The markup has to look as follows: Note the tabStrip attribute on the TabContainer.

   .. html::
-    :label: The markup

     <div data-dojo-type="dijit.layout.BorderContainer" data-dojo-props="gutters:true, liveSplitters:false" id="borderContainerTwo">
       <div data-dojo-type="dijit.layout.ContentPane" data-dojo-props="region:'top', splitter:false">
         Hi, usually here you would have important information, maybe your company logo, or functions you need to access all the time..